 Welcome.
 I am Monika S. Jones (orcid: 0000-0002-0611-7934) a communication and science and technology studies scholar with rich, interdisciplinary training that includes deep engagements in literary theory, continental philosophy, visual culture studies, sociology, and anthropology.
 I am committed to public scholarship and in 2020, I was selected as the Winner of Dean’s Fellowship for Humanistic Studies at UC San Diego.

 In 2020, I am also an adjunct lecturer in the Department of Communication at University of Washington, Seattle.
 I completed my doctorate at the University of California, San Diego in the Department of Communication and Science Studies program, working with supervision from Lisa Cartwright.
 In 2014-16, I was a Visiting Graduate Researcher in the Department of Communication at University of Washington.
 From March 2017 – May 2019, I was Wikipedian-in-Residence and instructional designer for OCLC’s Wikipedia + Libraries: Better Together project (more in this interview, and here).
-I offer consulting work and lead trainings and webinars on information literacy and digital cultures, specifically Wikipedia, with OCLC and the National Network of Libraries of Medicine (NNLM).
+I offer consulting work and lead trainings and webinars on information literacy and digital cultures, specifically Wikipedia, with OCLC and the Network of the National Library of Medicine (NNLM).

 I have been active in the Wikipedia project since 2012 as an editor, educator, and community organizer.
 I also have training in front-end web development (HTML5, CSS3, & Responsive Design for Web Development), from the University of Washington, Professional & Continuing Education.
 I was lead web developer and co-managing editor, with Cristina Visperas, for Catalyst: Feminism, Theory, Technoscience, an open-source academic journal.